When your long-distance isn’t working or you’ve drifted apart, it could be time to let it go.

 Unresolved doubts can leave you feeling stressed and anxious, and you are more likely to make bad decisions.
 Instead, share your doubts and concerns with your partner and let them help you.

 Talking about your concerns with your partner can help you separate what is really going on from what you think is happening.

 Unless you share your feelings and struggles with your partner, they won’t know how to help you.

 After discussing your struggles with your partner, you have a better chance of working things out together.
 Once you considered all aspects of your long-distance relationship, you may decide that it is really over.

 Sharing your thoughts and feelings with your partner doesn’t guarantee that they will be able to help you.
-But at least you would’ve done yourself a favour of being honest and open with yourself and your partner.
+But at least you would have done yourself a favour by being honest and open with yourself and your partner.

-If you and your partner decide to break up, knowing why your long-distance relationship didn’t work will help you build a healthier relationship next time.
+If you and your partner decide to break up, knowing why your long-distance relationship didn’t work will help you build healthier relationships in the future.

 How to Let Go of a Long-Distance Relationship?